circle2jt/ymlr/README.md

       name: A scene from remote server
       path: https://.../another.yaml    # path can be URL or local path
       password:                         # password to decode when the file is encrypted
+      process: true                     # Run as a child process
       vars:                             # Set value to global environment
         foo: bar
 ```